Every college has its stories, its word-of-mouth folklore that seems to take a life of its own.

 “You get all these kids centralized in one location, then when summer break happens they all disseminate all over the country.
 So it’s really incredible if you can tap into that market.
 But also at the same time at that age, if you can really speak to them and they’re listening to you, you really have an opportunity to start focusing on the right things.”

 What does Roth mean by the right things?
-Essentially, he'd like to use position as an popular artist for activism.
+Essentially, he’d like to use his position as a popular artist for activism.

 “I was watching Jiro Dreams of Sushi the other day.
 It’s an amazing, amazing documentary.
 But there’s that moment in that documentary where they show how our seas are completely overfished—we’re eating like youth fish and there’s no balance between profit and conservation of natural resources.
 It’s a tough metaphor for everything, but at the same time we need to be conscious about what’s going on and I feel like our priorities are a little bit to the right right now.
 So I think if we can set them back up through music, we can make things right.”